Research residency, sound experimentation, rehearsals.

 Interdisciplinary artist

-Felix produces electronic music under the pseudonym leslie, and their debut album, Why So Eager, was released by London label Loose Trax.
+Felix also produces electronic music under the name leslie.
+Her debut album, Why so Eager, was released on London label Loose Trax.

 Felix Riemann